GOAL: Generating 4D Whole-Body Motion for Hand-Object Grasping: Related Work

 Others follow a \threeD geometric approach.
 Pirk \etal \cite{pirk2017understanding} place virtual sensors on objects to sense the flow of points sampled on an agent interacting with these, and build functional object descriptors.
 Al-Asqhar \etal \cite{alAsqhar2013relationship} re-target body motion by encoding human joints \wrt fixed points sampled on a scene.
 Ho \etal \cite{ho2010spatial} use body and object vertices to compute per-frame ``interaction meshes'', and minimize their Laplacian deformation to re-target body motion.
 These pure geometric methods are not robust to real-world noise.

 In contrast, we fall in the category of data-driven methods.
 Corona \etal \cite{corona2020context} generate the context-aware motion of a human skeleton interacting with objects, where ``context'' is encoded as a directed graph connecting person and object nodes.
 More relevant are methods for generating motion between a ``start'' and a ``goal'' pose in a \threeD scene.
-Hassan \etal~\cite{hassan2021samp} estimate a ``goal'' position and interaction direction on an object, plan a \threeD path from a ``start'' body pose to this, and finally generate a sequence of body poses with an auto-regressive \cVAE for walking and interacting, \eg, sitting on a chair.
+Hassan \etal~\cite{hassan2021samp} estimate a ``goal'' position and interaction direction on an object, plan a \threeD path from a start body pose to this, and finally generate a sequence of body poses with an auto-regressive \cVAE for walking and interacting, \eg, sitting on a chair.
 Wang \etal~\cite{wang2021synthesizingLongTerm} first estimate several ``sub-goal'' positions and bodies, divide these into short start/end pairs to synthesize short-term motions, and finally stitch these together in a long motion with an optimization process.

-\textbf{Motion generation for hands:} ElKoura1 \etal~\cite{elkoura2003handrix} estimate physically plausible hand poses for playing musical instruments, using a low dimensional pose space learned from data.
+\textbf{Motion generation for hands:} ElKoura1 \etal~\cite{elkoura2003handrix} estimate physically plausible hand poses for playing musical instruments, using a low dimensional pose space, with a data-driven approach.
 Pollard \etal \cite{pollard2005physically} use \mocap to learn a controller for physically-based grasping.
-Kry \etal \cite{kry2006interaction} capture hand \mocap and forces with sensors placed on objects, and use these to build ``interaction trajectories'' for synthesizing or re-targeting motions with physics simulation.
-More related to us, Lie \etal~\cite{liu2012synthesisHandonly} take as input \mocap data of body and object motion, and add the missing hand motion to the body by first searching for feasible contact-point trajectories and then generating smooth hand motion with space-time optimization that satisfies the estimated contacts.
+Kry \etal \cite{kry2006interaction} capture hand \mocap and forces with sensors on objects, and use these to build ``interaction trajectories'', and synthesize and re-target motions with physics simulation.
+More related to us, Lie \etal~\cite{liu2012synthesisHandonly} take as input \mocap data of body and object motion, and add the missing hand motion to the body, by first searching for feasible contact point trajectories, and then generating smooth hand motion with space-time optimization that satisfies the estimated contacts.